hmrc/customs-declarations-end-to-end-service-guide/source/documentation/index.md

 This service guide explains how you can integrate your software with our APIs to help complete and submit Customs Declarations.

-It shows how the APIs fit into various end-to-end user journeys and it is intended to help software developers, designers, product owners and business analysts to understand how your software needs to interact with HMRC systems.
+It shows how the APIs fit into various end-to-end user journeys.

 ## Overview
 Customs Declarations Service (CDS) is replacing the Customs Handling of Import and Export Freight (CHIEF) with a modern and flexible system that can handle anticipated future import and export growth.